AGENT47MARINE/ZeroRukawat/docs/api.md

 `http://localhost:8000/api/v1` (Local Development)

 ## Authentication
 Admin endpoints require a Bearer token (JWT) in the `Authorization` header.
-Worker endpoints (mobile app) use token-based authentication linked to their registered phone number.
+Worker endpoints (mobile app) use token-based authentication linked to their registered phone number or whatsapp.

 ---